domiyanyue/my_notes/move_semantics_rvalue_reference.md

 In this article, we took a long-short at understanding move semantics and rvalue reference in C++:

 1. The problem to solve is how to **transfer the ownership of objects/pointers/variables efficiently without unnecessary copy**.
 2. Lvalue and rvalue are value category defining how compiler views assignment, copy, construction, and parameter passing.
+Lvalue is an object that has identifiable name in memory.
+Rvalue is a defined by exclusion, usually it's a temprary object.
-3. Rvalue reference was introduced to let us declare a reference type to a temporary objects.
+3. Rvalue reference let us declare a reference type to a temporary objects (rvalues).
 We can use `std::move` to explicitly cast lvalue to rvalue reference.
-4. Move semantic is introduced when we pass in a parameter by rvalue reference.
-No creation of new objects happens.
+4. Move semantic is introduced when we pass in a parameter by rvalue reference where no creation of new objects (copying) happens.
 5. We implemented move constructor in a simple class.